 In April 2012 Steve began playing Mr Wormwood in the hit West End Musical Matilda.
 He gave over 600 performances in the role.
 In the autumn of 2014 he was part of the original cast of the musical Made in Dagenham at The Adelphi Theatre where he played Tooley, the boss of Ford.

 In the past few years Steve has been a semi regular character in BBC1s Holby City playing Mr James, the serial hypochondriac.
-He is now playing arch villain GoldFist in CITV's brand new show Spy School.
-In 2017 he played Popsy Wilson Jr in the forthcoming 20th Century Fox movie about wrestling 'Walk Like A Panther' released on March 9th all over the UK.
+He is now playing arch villain GoldFist in CITV's brand new show Spy School which returned for a second series in 2018.
+Also in 2017 he played Popsy Wilson Jr in the forthcoming 20th Century Fox movie about wrestling 'Walk Like A Panther' released on March 9th all over the UK and then as a digital download in July.